yezyilomo/dorm/README.md

 # DORM API DOCUMENTATION

 This is a simple user documentation, illustrating how to use dorm tool, dorm API provides the following methods for data manipulations

 1.configure(**data):

       This is a static method for configuring a database to be used,

       It generally accept three specified arguments which are

       db_user, db_password, db_name and db_host, it's called as

       db.configure( db_user='your_value',db_name='your_value',db_host='your_value',db_password='your_value' )

       and it has to be called at the beginning of config.py file

-  2.get():
+2.get(col_name):

       This is a method which returns all records from a database as

-        a tuple of objects of records, it takes no arguments and it's called as
+      a tuple of objects of records if it takes no arguments, but if it's

+      given a string argument it return a tuple of values in a specified column

+      name(argument), and it's called as

-        db.table_name().get()
+      db.table_name().get()   or

+      db.table_name().get(col_name)   or

+      db.table_name().where('condition').get('col_name')

 3.where(*data):

       This is a method which is used to query and return records from a

       database as a tuple of objects of records, the criteria used

       to query records is specified as argument(s), This method accept two

       forms of arguments, the first form is three specified arguments which

       form a query condition

       eg  db.table_name().where('age', '>', 20)

       and the second form is a single argument which specify a query condition

       for instance in the first example we could obtain the same result by using

       db.table_name().where('age > 20')

 4.insert(**data):

       This is a method which is used to insert records into a database, with

       specified arguments as columns and their corresponding values to insert

       into a database, it also accept values if record insertions involve all

       columns It generally return a record which has been inserted

       into your database, it can be called as

       db.table_name().insert(Reg_No='2018-04-003', Name='Yezy Ilomo', Age=22)  or

       db.table_name().insert(2018-04-003', Yezy Ilomo',22)

 5.update(**data):

       This is a method for updating records in a database with arguments

       as columns and their corresponding values for the record, it's called as

       db.table_name().where('age', '>', 20).update(Category="Adult")

       this will update Category field for all records in Student table where age

       is greater than 20 with "Adult" value,

       You can also update all records regardless of any condition in your table as

       db.table_name().get().update(Category="Adult")

 6.delete():

       This is a method for deleting records in a database, it takes no arguments

       it can be used to delete all records in your table as

       db.table_name().get().delete()

       and if you want to delete records basing on a specific condition you can

       also use it with where() clause as

       db.table_name().where('age', '>', 20).delete()  or as

       db.table_name().where('age > 20').delete()

 7.ensure_one():

       This is a method which returns a single record object which you can access

       its attributes(record values ) by using dot operator on this function with

       the name of column that you want to access its value, The method will return

       None if it's applied to a tuple which contains more than one record, and it's

       called as

       db.table_name().where('Reg_No = "2015-05-033"').ensure_one()

       on this object you can access record fields as

       db.table_name().where('Reg_No = "2015-05-033"').ensure_one().Reg_No or

       db.table_name().where('Reg_No = "2015-05-033"').ensure_one().name   or

       db.table_name().where('Reg_No = "2015-05-033"').ensure_one().Course  etc.

 8.sql(query, table):

       This is a method which allows you to execute normal SQL statements without

       abstraction, this is used in case you want to do operation that is not supported

       by the API.
 This method accept two arguments which are, the sql statement

       to be executed and table name involved in a query, and it's called as

       db.sql('your sql statement', 'table_name')

       for example db.sql('select * from Student where age>18', 'Student')

       Note table_name should be equal to the one in your query statement

 9.create():

       This is a method which is used in creating database tables, it's an instance

       method of class which defines a table, all classes which defines tables are

       placed in 'database/raw_db.py' file, for example a class defining a table Student

       might look like

       class Student(db.model):

           reg_No=db.field(type="char(10)",constrain="not null",key="primary")

           full_name=db.field(type="char(30)",constrain="not null")

           age=db.field(type="int")

           course=db.field(type="char(20)", constrain="not null")

           year_of_study=db.field(type="int", constrain="not null")

       a corresponding table from above class can be created by instantiating

       an object of Student class and calling a method 'create' in 'run' method as

       def run():

          Student().create()

 10.join(table,join_type):

       This is a method which is used in joining database tables with first

       arguments as table to join to, and second argument as join type which

       is inner by default, this method return an object of joined table and

       it's called as

       db.table1_name().join(table2,'your_join_type')

+11.on(*on_condition):

+      This is a method which does the actual joining and return records according

+      to the conditions specified in join condition, it accept two form of arguments,

+      the first form is a three arguments which form the join condition eg

+      db.table1().join(table2).on('table1.id','=','table2.id')

+      and the second form is a single string which Specify the whole condition eg

+      db.table1().join(table2).on('table1.id = table2.id')

-  11.onwhere(on_condition, where_condition):
+12.onwhere(on_condition, where_condition):

       This is a method which is used to query and return records from a table

       arose as a result of joining two tables, with arguments as 'ON' condition and

       'WHERE' condition, it returns a tuple of objects of record

+13.hash(string):

+      This is a method which is used to hash information(eg passwords) for

+      privacy purpose, it uses sha3 to hash and add some characters to the

+      hashed string for increasing security, it takes a string arguments to

+      be hashed and it returns hashed string

 # Table and Joined Table attributes

       A table has several attributes which might help in data manipulation which are

       1. table__columns__ this store all table columns and their corresponding data types

          as a dictionary in form of { column_name: data_type }

          You can access table__columns__ attribute as

          db.table_name().table__columns__

       2. table__name__  this store table name as a string

          You can access it as

          db.table_name().table__columns__

       3. primary__keys__ this store table primary keys and their corresponding data types

          as a dictionary inform of  { primary_key_name: data_type }

          You can access primary__keys__  attribute as

          db.table_name().primary__keys__

 # Record attributes

       Record has all attributes that table has(mentioned above), in addition to that

       Record has data attributes corresponding to each record field name(column name)

       these data attributes are used to access record fields from record object